-Plug-in hybrid electric cars combine two propulsion modes in one vehicle–a battery-powered electric motor that is plugged in and recharged, and a gasoline engine.
+Plug-in hybrid-electric cars combine two propulsion modes in one vehicle–a battery-powered electric motor that is plugged in and recharged, and an internal combustion engine that is fueled with gasoline.
 They offer all-electric power for short trips and the opportunity to gas up and drive for as far as you desire.
 Plug-in hybrid cars vary in the distance they can travel on all-electric power, and the fuel efficiency and emissions they have when driving on gasoline.

 How They Work

 Plug-in hybrid-electric cars offer both gas-only and electric-only driving—even at relatively high speeds.
 With smaller batteries than battery-electrics, plug-in hybrids achieve an electric-only range of 20‒55 miles, during which they produce no tailpipe emissions.
 When the vehicle uses up its electric range, it switches to gas and drives just like a conventional car.

 The transition from electric to gas is seamless, though you do lose quick acceleration inherent in electric mode.
 Some plug-in hybrids run full time on gas and electricity, switching back and forth until the electric supply runs down.

 One of the main benefits of plug-in hybrids is that most day-to-day driving can be done in an electric-only mode, traveling on battery power alone between 10-50+ miles with the capability of 300+ miles in gasoline-electric hybrid mode.
 Factoring in access to public and workplace charging, you can potentially double your all-electric range on a daily basis.

 - Engine – Assists electric motor when driving at high speeds, and powers the vehicle when the battery is depleted

 - Electric Motor – Powered from the battery, the electric motor propels the vehicle up to high speeds

 - Gas Tank – Smaller gas tank than conventional cars